ososib/Option-Pricing/README.md

 1. Trade CSV File ("trade_data.csv") - Contains the trade details such as trade ID, quantity, underlying, expiry, payment time, strike, call/put type, and currency.
 2. Market Data CSV File ("market_data.csv") - Contains the market data such as asset class, underlying, spot price, and volatility.

-The names of these files need to be passed as arguments to the program.
-Or simply provided in "main" block if running on IDE.
+The names of these files need to be passed as arguments to the program (see instructions below).
+If running on an IDE, see the option_pricer.py in the folder "Alternative" in the repo (the terminal instructions below might be less relevant then).

 ## Output File